Ejjaffe/unzipper/README.md

 1) Install python 2.7 (or higher) if you don't have it.

 2) Create a text file in the folder containing the zip files.
-(Windows: Right click > new file > text file)
+(Windows: Right click > New > text file)

 3) Copy-paste the contents of unzipper.py into this text file